 - Ensure your pup’s safety by making sure the chicken is cooked correctly.
 Shred or cut it into tiny pieces.
 So it can be easily chewed and swallowed.
 This way, you don’t have to worry about your pup choking on this tasty surprise!

 Add apple cider vinegar to their drinking water if your pup has a sensitive stomach.
 It’s full of carbonation and helps to settle the stomach quickly.
 Use this recipe as an approximate guide:

 - Create an aromatic blend of apple cider vinegar and water with two teaspoons each.

 - Mix in small amounts every few minutes, and your dog will be able to drink it.

-If your dog throws up after drinking, try adding two more teaspoons of water and mixing again.
+If your dog throws up after drinking, add two more teaspoons of water and mix again.
 Also, make sure that the apple cider vinegar is fresh.